engineblock/engineblock/eb-api/src/main/java/io/engineblock/activityapi/rates/RateLimiterInternals.md

 rates of operation, but also to preserve system thread time for the actual workloads that need it.

 At very high rate limits, timing accuracy becomes less critical, as other elements of system flow will cause a degree of work spreading.
 Blocking queues, thread pools, and SERDES will all make it difficult to preserve any sub-10ns level timing downstream.
-For this reason, it is not critical to achieve sub-10ns level isochronous dispatch.
+For this reason, it is not critical to achieve sub-10ns level isochronous dispatch at these rates.
+In short, fine-grained timing precision is low priority.
+Rate discipline is high priority.
+These are not the same thing.
 This offers room for an accuracy and speed trade-off.

 The timer implementation thus keeps a view of system nanosecond passage of time in another timeline register, called the *last-seen nanotime*.
 This means that threads can share information about the last seen nanotime, avoiding calling it except in cases that it may be needed in order to make progress on dispatch for the current caller.
-The basic rule is that the last seen nanotime is only ever updated to the current system nanotime IF it has not advanced enough to unblock the current caller.
+The basic rule is that the last seen nanotime is only ever updated to the current system nanotime IFF it has not advanced enough to unblock the current caller.
+Doing so updates the shared view of the timeline register, which again allows a number of subsequent callers to take the fast path for high op rates.

 ## Calling Overhead Compensation